kedro-org/kedro/docs/source/03_tutorial/07_set_up_experiment_tracking.md

 # Set up experiment tracking

-Experiment tracking is the process of saving all machine-learning related experiment information so that it is easy to find and compare past runs.[Kedro-Viz](https://github.com/quantumblacklabs/kedro-viz) supports native experiment tracking from [version 4.1.0](https://github.com/quantumblacklabs/kedro-viz/releases/tag/v4.1.0) onwards.
+Experiment tracking is the process of saving all machine-learning related experiment information so that it is easy to find and compare past runs.[Kedro-Viz](https://github.com/quantumblacklabs/kedro-viz) supports native experiment tracking from [version 4.1.1](https://github.com/quantumblacklabs/kedro-viz/releases/tag/v4.1.1) onwards.
 When experiment tracking is enabled in your Kedro project, you will be able to access, edit and compare your experiments directly from the Kedro-Viz web app.

 Enabling experiment tracking features on Kedro-Viz relies on [setting up a session store to capture experiment metadata](#set-up-session-store), [experiment tracking datasets to let Kedro know what metrics should be tracked](#set-up-tracking-datasets) and [modifying your nodes and pipelines to output those metrics](#setting-up-your-nodes-and-pipelines-to-log-metrics).

-This tutorial will provide a step by step process to set up experiment tracking and access your logged metrics from each run on Kedro-Viz, using the starter project Kedro-spaceflights as outlined in [this tutorial](../03_tutorial/01_spaceflights_tutorial.md).
-You can also jump directly to [this section](../03_tutorial/02_experiment_tracking.md) for direct reference in setting up experiment tracking for your Kedro project.
+This tutorial will provide a step-by-step process to set up experiment tracking and access your logged metrics from each run on Kedro-Viz.
+It will use the spaceflights starter project that is outlined in [this tutorial](../03_tutorial/01_spaceflights_tutorial.md).
+You can also jump directly to [this section for direct reference in setting up experiment tracking](../03_tutorial/02_experiment_tracking.md) for your Kedro project.

+You can also access a more detailed demo [here](https://kedro-viz-live-demo.hfa4c8ufrmn4u.eu-west-2.cs.amazonlightsail.com/).

 ## Project setup

 We assume that you have already [installed Kedro](../02_get_started/02_install.md) and [Kedro-Viz](../03_tutorial/06_visualise_pipeline.md).
-Now set up a new Kedro project using the Kedro-spaceflight starter by running
+Set up a new Kedro project using paceflights starter by running:

 ```bash
 kedro new --starter=spaceflights
 ```

-When prompted for a project name, enter `Kedro Experiment Tracking Tutorial`.
-Subsequently, accept the default suggestions for `repo_name` and `python_package` by pressing enter.
+Feel free to name your project as you like, but this guide will assume the project is named **Kedro Experiment Tracking Tutorial**, and that your project is in a sub-folder in your working directory that was created by `kedro new`, named `kedro-experiment-tracking-tutorial`.
+Keep the default names for the repo_name and python_package when prompted by pressing the enter key.

 ## Set up session store

 In the domain of experiment tracking, each pipeline run is considered a session.
 A session store records all related metadata for each pipeline run, from logged metrics to other run-related data such as timestamp, git username and branch.
 The session store is a SQLite database that gets generated during your first Kedro run after it has been set up in your project.

-To set up the session store, go to the `settings.py` file under `/src` and add the following:
+To set up the session store, go to the `src/settings.py` file and add the following:

 ```python
 from kedro_viz.integrations.kedro.sqlite_store import SQLiteStore